-Frugality and cheapness have long gone hand and hand and the line that separates the two is extremely unclear.
-Everyone knows of friends or family that save the wrapping paper on Christmas gifts and that save the condiments or utensils from fast food restaurants to reuse at later time but how would these people be classified?
+Frugality and cheapness have long gone hand and hand and the line that separates the two is unclear.
+You probably have a friend or family member who saves wrapping paper to reuse.
+Or maybe you know someone who saves the condiments and utensils from fast food restaurants to use at picnics.
+Do these people count as frugal or just plain cheap?

-I suppose the answer depends on their financial situation but even that might make the answer more complicated.
-A millionaire that exhibits these traits would most certainly be defined as cheap, whereas the single mother of three with two jobs would be classified as frugal.
-Perhaps the definition is different for different people in different circumstances.
+I suppose the answer depends on their financial situation, but even that might make the answer more complicated.
+A millionaire who saves wrapping paper is almost certainly cheap.
+But we’d probably classify a single mother of three working two jobs as frugal for taking the same actions.
+So perhaps the definition changes depending on circumstances.